 San Quirico d’Orcia is another lovely town in Val d’Orcia with a fantastic historical center dating back to the Middle Ages.

-The town has medieval walls that are mighty and still standing and develops around a main street dotted by Romanesque churches with plain yet enticing facades and interiors.
+The town has mighty medieval walls and develops around a main street dotted by Romanesque churches with plain yet enticing facades and interiors.